dee-kap/deekap/content/about.md

 <img src="/images/personality-type.png" style="width:350px;margin-bottom:40px;" />

 Take what you will from this.
 All I can say is that it is not completely wrong.
 [Strengths and Weaknesses](https://www.16personalities.com/intp-strengths-and-weaknesses) are of particular interest.

+## My Professional Journey

+I started my career as a software developer in 1999.
+These are the technologies, programming languages and tools I have worked with in last ten years.

+### Languages

+- TypeScript
+- JavaScript
+- Python
+- Ruby
+- Go
+- C#

+### Frameworks

+- React (I know it is a library, and not a framework)
+- Express
+- Django
+- Ruby on Rails

+### Databases

+- PostgreSQL
+- MySQL
+- SQLite
+- SQL Server
+- DynamoDB

+### Cloud

+- AWS